Picovoice/porcupine/README.md

 }
 ```

-Finally, when done be sure to release resources acquired.
+Finally, when done be sure to release the acquired resources.

 ```c
 pv_porcupine_delete(handle);